 When you are countless hours into studying, it’s important to stay mindful of your health.
-Extended periods of screen time, sitting for hours, and focusing on just one thing can be more damaging than you think.
+Extended periods of screen time, sitting for hours, and focusing on just one thing can be more damaging than you may realize.

-As you approach your next big test, try to take a step back and fully evaluate your studying process.
-Taking in the big picture will allow you to visualize which areas of your health you’re neglecting in your current process.
+As you approach your next big test, try to take a step back and fully evaluate your study process.
+Taking in the big picture will allow you to visualize which areas of your health you’re neglecting.

-Addressing your studying habits will not only allow you to feel your best, but will help you ace future tests.
-After all, equipping yourself with some healthy habits while you study is beneficial to both your health and academic performance.
+Addressing your studying habits will not only allow you to feel your best, but it will help you ace future tests.

-In addition to having a schedule, you may have some sort of job on the side to help you financially survive.
-With such a busy schedule, it’s crucial that you are getting the most out of your study sessions—even when under time constraints.
-After all, why fall into the trap of wasting your precious time studying if there are simple fixes you can adopt.
+In addition to your busy schedule, you may have some a job on the side to help you survive financially.
+With such a busy schedule, it’s crucial that you’re getting the most out of your study sessions—even when under time constraints.

 1. Choose a Study Location Carefully

-For starters, a negative study environment can be one of the biggest setbacks if you’re not crafting it around maximizing productivity.
-If you can’t seem to focus with background noise , don’t spend your time studying in a crowded coffee shop.
+For starters, a positive study environment is one of the most important factors for maximizing productivity.
+If you can’t seem to focus with background noise, don’t spend your time studying in a crowded coffee shop.
 Inconvenient and/or disruptive study environments can and may lead you to waste your precious study time.

 Instead, settling in a quiet space like your dorm, a library, or even a quiet park can be great options (for those bothered by noise).

 If you just can’t find a quiet work space, you may want to look into a coworker space.
 This is a modern take on the everyday office.
 These flexible spaces allow you to book a room to use for a certain time.
-If you work better with others, you can even book a space with a friend to help you study.
+If you work better with others, you can book a space with a friend.

-While it may seem impossible at times to find a space where you can completely submerge yourself in your studies, there are options.
-Taking this extra step in finding your optimal study space can be the difference between a passing and failing grade on that physics test.
+While it may seem impossible to find a space where you can completely submerge yourself in your studies, there are options.
+And taking this extra step in finding your optimal study space can be the difference between a passing and failing grade on that physics test.

 2. Give Your Eyes a Rest While Studying

 Have you ever found yourself in a situation where you’ve been studying for hours and just can’t focus?
 Your eyes seem to be getting dry, even though you’re in your ideal studying environment.
-You keep trying to get back on track, but continue to zone out, and are feeling burnt out.
+You keep trying to get back on track, but continue to zone out.

 This may be a tell-tale sign that you need to take a break and come back.
-Long periods of screen time will not only dry out your eyes, but add tension and stress to the parts of your eyes that help with focus (cornea, lens).
+Long periods of screen time will not only dry out your eyes, but add tension and stress to the parts of your eyes that help with focus (cornea and lens).

-Whether you set aside five minutes or an hour, a break is a crucial tool—and can be game-changing.
-Taking a moment to step away and adjust your focus elsewhere can have benefits like enhancing your creativity and reducing stress from studying.
+Whether you set aside five minutes or an hour, a break is a crucial tool—and can be a game changer.
+Taking a moment to step away and adjust your focus elsewhere can help you enhance your creativity and reduce stress from studying.
 Getting up and moving around does wonders for your body and mind—just make sure to come back and finish your work when you’re done!

 If you can’t afford a break, you may want to consider using other methods to help your eyes.
 Blue light glasses have become a common go-to for anyone struggling with too much screen time.